zazuko/kopflos/README.md

 +  ]
 ```

-## Add hydra-box terms to declare how specific operations are implemented
+## Add terms to declare how specific operations are implemented

-The graph created so far is not enough for hydre-box to serve resources yet.
+The graph created so far is not enough for hydra-box to serve just yet.
 It needs to know what code to execute
-when a matching request is performed.
+when a supported resource is requested.

-The simplest, built-in method is to link an operation to a SPARQL query which will be executed against an underlying store.
+Curently, the only built-in method is to link an operation to a SPARQL query which will be executed against an underlying store.

 ```diff
 @prefix hydra: <http://www.w3.org/ns/hydra/core#> .